lazzarocicco/shotcanvas/README.md

 -------

 Copy [shotcanvas-plugin.tcl](shotcanvas-plugin.tcl) and [shotcanvas-svgcontainer.tcl](shotcanvas-svgcontainer.tcl) to <your home directory>/pd-externals.
-> this may change so refer to the PD documentation.
+> this may change, please, refer to the PD documentation.

 basically:
 1) shotcanvas-plugin.tcl and shotcanvas-svgcontainer.tcl must be on the same level in a directory where pd looks